-- 1) Generate awareness of global food inequities and societal desires to correct them, including trade. - 2) Encourage analysis of the historical progression of U.S. agricultural policy including major legislation and organizational development. - 3) Be able to demonstrate the use of economic principles to make informed decisions and recommendations about agricultural policy and programs in a political environment. - 4) Evaluate student awareness/perspectives about current U.S. agricultural policy and federal budget allocations.
+- 1) Awareness of global food inequities and societal desires to correct them, including trade. - 2) Analyze the historical progression of US agricultural policy including major legislation and organizational development. - 3) Demonstrate the use of economic principles to make informed decisions and recommendations about agricultural policy and programs in a political environment.

-Evaluation of these competencies is accomplished by extensive reading, reflective writing assignments, analysis/evaluation assignments, a policy paper and development of an extensive literature review on a policy topic of your choosing.
+Evaluation of these competencies is accomplished by extensive reading, reflective writing assignments, analysis/evaluation assignments and a policy paper.